webability-go/xcore/README.md

 Version Changes Control
 =======================

-V0.0.2 - 2018-??-??
+V0.0.2 - 2018-12-17
 -----------------------
 - Creation of XCache with all set of functions.
 - Creation of XLanguage with all set of functions.
 - Creation of XTemplate with all set of functions.
 Basic work done
 - Creation of a set of interfaces that XTemplate need to execute and inject the template,
 - Creation of a basic XDataset and colection based on interfaces to build a set of data for the template.
+- Added xcore.go with version number as constant

 V0.0.1 - 2018-11-14
 -----------------------